sailfish009/goodvibes/HACKING.md

 You must understand that the startup procedure is made in two steps:

-- first, every objects are created.
+1. Every objects are *created*.
 No errors are expected at this stage.
-- second, every objects are configured.
+2. Every objects are *configured*.
 Serious things start to happen, there might be errors, and it's important to be ready to report it to the user.
+That's why the configure step is run *after* everything is created.

 #### Reporting an error to the user

 Here's how to report an error to the user from an object:

-- the object must have been registered using the function `gv_framework_register()`.
+- The object must have been registered using the function `gv_framework_register()`.
-- the object must implement the `GvErrorable` interface.
+- The object must implement the `GvErrorable` interface.

 Then, it's just a matter of invoking the function `gv_errorable_emit_error()`.

 A few things to notice:

-- you shouldn't call this function too early (aka during construction), as the system is not ready yet.
+- You shouldn't call this function too early (aka during construction), as the system is not ready yet.
-- the user message **must be** translatable as it's intended for *users*.
+- The user message **must be** translatable as it's intended for *users*.
 - It's up to you to drop an additional log (`WARNING()` should be used).
-- the log message **must NOT be** translatable as it's intended for *developers*.
+- The log message **must NOT be** translatable as it's intended for *developers*.